 City Walk: Baixa to Chiado

 Head to the Parca do Comercio, and admire the majestic Arco da Rua Augusta and the view of the city at the waterfront.
-Head back to Baixa-Chiado, check out the shops, cafes (like Royale Cafe), museums, and the Portuguese pavement.
+Head back to Baixa-Chiado, and check out the shops, cafes (like Royale Cafe), museums, and the Portuguese pavement.

 There are four major districts in Lisbon, namely: Baixa, Alfama, Bairro Alto, and Belem.
 We will cover Belem in my later chapter, there are a number of highlights to cover.
 Alfama is the city’s old town and it’s filled with museums, old buildings, flea markets, and historic sites that are a must-see for first-timers.
 Bairro Alto, on the other hand, has more majestic architecture that showcases the aesthetics of the Portuguese power during its prime.
 Baixa is situated between these two districts and I would recommend staying in this district.

 Santa Justa lift

 The Santa Justa lift is not exactly a tourist attraction, it is a functioning transportation system connecting the locals of two different city levels (Largo do Carmo and Baixa) in Lisbon downtown; it just happened that the old system is well preserved as a historic scenic spot and the viewpoint on top is really nice.
 The deck is just above the rooftops of the surrounding buildings, so there, I saw a 360 panoramic view of the Portugal capital’s cityscape, historic squares, the castle at the peak, the Lisbon Cathedral by the coast, and all the way to the waterfront of Tagus River.